What Is Conglomerate? How Does It Form? What Is It Used For?

 Conglomerate can have a variety of compositions.
 As a clastic sedimentary rock, it can contain clasts of any rock material or weathering product that is washed downstream or down current.
-The rounded clasts of conglomerate can be mineral particles such as quartz, or they can be sedimentary, metamorphic, or igneous rock fragments.
+The rounded clasts of conglomerate can be mineral particles such as quartz or feldspar, or they can be sedimentary, metamorphic, or igneous rock fragments.
+Clasts of quartzite, sandstone, limestone, granite, basalt, and gneiss are especially common.
 The matrix that binds the large clasts together can be a mixture of sand, mud, and chemical cement.

 How Does Conglomerate Form?

 In September 2012, NASA's Mars rover Curiosity discovered an outcrop of conglomerate exposed on the surface of Mars.
 The rounded clasts within the conglomerate provide evidence that a stream or a beach had moved the rocks and tumbled them into rounded pebbles.
-This conglomerate was the most convincing evidence that water once flowed on the surface of Mars.
-See photo below.
+This conglomerate is one of the most convincing evidences that water once flowed on the surface of Mars.
+(See the accompanying photo.)